joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-08-11-send-sms-with-opentext-notifications.md

 last_modified_at: 2023-08-11T18:37:48-43:38
 ---

-In this article we'll learn how to send SMS with OpenText Notifications.
+In this article, we'll learn how to send SMS with OpenText Notifications.

 > OpenText™ Notifications brings email, SMS, push, voice and fax messaging channels together
 > into a single, cloud-based messaging platform, eliminating siloed communication services.